migramirez2/Harmony-ONE/progress/adam-androulidakis.md

+2024 Q1 Summary

+Protocol Engineering:
+For the duration of Q1, my primary focus has been on the harmony gaming initiative.
+On the protocol side my time has been applied to working with the team in security and outage incidents, and research.
+I have not made any new advancements in Harmony's ERC4337 account abstraction implementation at this time.

+In research, I have dug further into various abstract security topics, such as formal verification of smart contracts, smart contract security, and deep diving into active Ethereum proposals such as EIP-4844 (protodanksharding), EIP-6780 (Restrict SELFDESTRUCT), EIP-5656 (MCOPY opcode), EIP-4788 (Beacon block root commits), EIP-1153 (transient storage opcodes).

+Devops:
+Performed code reviews on many pull requests, looking mostly for issues that could lead to consensus loss and new problems with delegators.
+I have also collaborated with our team on occasion working to identify and resolve various reoccurring issues with Harmony Mainnet, testnet and devnets.

+Harmony Gaming:
+Spent a lot of time researching several different gaming projects, sampling code from them and communicating with developers.
+I linked with developers and artists at Ethereum Denver and referred those that could be a valuable addition to the Harmony team.
+I completed a rather lengthy update of a formerly released Web3 plugin for the Godot engine written in c++ to support the latest engine updates to 4.x.
+The plugin is now available to the community as an important component of the sdk.
+In addition to the Godot web3 plugin upgrade, I have been working to deliver a suitable interface to use common api frameworks within the game sdk.

+2024-04-05 Friday: <br>
+Week Summary<br>
+-I was out on 4/4 using the time for tax preperation<br>
+-I attended some discussions with the team over Partie partnership opportunity<br>
+-March devops on-call duties concluded on Tuesday<br>
+-assist the team in analyzing the cause of Shard0 Devnet and shard1 testnet and devnet failures -work on the project-g demo continues

+---
 2024-03-29 Friday: <br>
 Week Summary<br>
-- devops on call: Review log https://docs.google.com/document/d/18faRFgN16IC_qyAUGUdSn0ZWv3JgEiR5Afm1xul1H6U<br>
+-devops on call: Review log https://docs.google.com/document/d/18faRFgN16IC_qyAUGUdSn0ZWv3JgEiR5Afm1xul1H6U<br>
- - carried out standard protocol duties, code reviews, meetings, etc<br>
+ -carried out standard protocol duties, code reviews, meetings, etc<br>
- - progress on project-g: fine tuning player movement controls, playing with some plasma effects<br> (settled on neon colors), camera interactions (player camera movement threshold, controller/mouse scrolling)<br>
+ -progress on project-g: fine tuning player movement controls, playing with some plasma effects<br> (settled on neon colors), camera interactions (player camera movement threshold, controller/mouse scrolling)<br>
- - Researching ways to put ai into crypto games.
+ -Researching ways to put ai into crypto games.
 I am experimenting with components that will be useful for<br> in-game interactions, scripting, events, etc, using apis that are accessible within our framework<br>

 ---

 2024-03-15 Friday:
-Week summary
+Week summary<br>
 Focused on web3 gaming iniative, completing code port of web3 plugin originally built for godot 3.5 to godot 4.x.
 This can now be built with godot 4.2/4.3 source code on osx and linux (tested on Ubuntu 22) https://github.com/adsorptionenthalpy/godot-web3-plugin/tree/main-4.2.
 Currently building out a web3 game demo toward playable state to demonstrate the capabilities of framework.
 This is taking a little more time than initially estimated.
 Reviewed incoming bugfixes and updates coming into Harmony dev, and some other housekeeping for some fixes that have been going stale.